SHABAREESH-SA/US_DRG_Hospital_Analysis___Tableau/README.md

 2) What are the total discharges by Body System Impacted?
 3) What are the total discharges by state, hospital and time?
 4) Which hospitals have provided medical services for a selected DRG and ehat has been the average total payments?

+**Some Major Insights**

+* Geographic Hospital finder map was built with hospital name, corresponding discharges, average payments and medicare payments.
+* Total discharges by DRG, Body System Impacted are visually represented with time series data with colorful charts and tooltip.